CortexIntelligentAutomation/docs/content/en/docs/2023.7/getting-started/on-premise/add-innovation-to-72/multiple-server-with-ha/architecture.md

 The recommended architecture for adding Innovation to a v7.2 Dual Site, Dual Server system requires 8 servers in total; the 4 existing servers, plus 4 new servers:

 * 2x Existing Application Servers for v7.2, one of these will also act as the Web Application Server for Innovation.
-For Innovation, the existing Gateway will be upgraded.
+For Innovation, the existing Gateway will be upgraded
-* 2x Existing Database Servers, used for v7.2 and Gateway databases.
+* 2x Existing Database Servers, used for v7.2 and Gateway databases
-* 1x New Load Balancer Server for Innovation.
+* 1x New Load Balancer Server for Innovation
-* 3x New Application Servers for Innovation.
+* 3x New Application Servers for Innovation

 {{< figure src="/images/editable/Cortex Innovation and v7.2 Best Architecture.png" class="centre" title="8 Server, Recommended Architecture Diagram" >}}